-Optimize Prestashop Urls to improve Prestashop SEO [Part 1]
+Optimize Prestashop Urls to improve Prestashop SEO [Part I]

-Today, Natalie explains how to optimize your website’s URLs for search engines and humans alike.
+Today, Natalie explains how to optimize your Prestashop urls for search engines and humans alike.

-You do not need to be a SEOer to improve your Prestashop SEO.
+You do not need to be a SEOs to improve your Prestashop SEO.

 Both search engines and people prefer websites to have consistent, easy-to-read URLs.
 URLs structure is the real presentation of your website.
 A url containing just vivid and useless information means nothing for a search engine and also users don’t like it.
 That's why you need to have a beautiful urls on your Prestashop site.